vegawidget/altair/README.md

 provide an interface to the [**Altair**](https://altair-viz.github.io) Python package, and the [**vegawidget**](https://vegawidget.github.io/vegawidget/) package to render charts as htmlwidgets.
-The capitalized word **Altair** shall refer to the Python package; the lower-case word **altair** shall refer to this R package.
+To avoid confusion, the capitalized word **Altair** shall refer to the Python package; the lower-case word **altair** shall refer to this R package.

 ## Example